Running performance test suites gives you a benchmark with which to roughly compare against other devices.

 ASUS UX21 (Core i7): 3182 3DMarks

-- Internet Radio (battery saving mode, screen off, clean system) – Average 6W drain = 5.6 hours
+- Internet Radio (battery saving mode, screen off, clean system) – Average 5.8W drain = 8 hours

-- Average office working scenario – balanced mode, apps and web = 10w : up to 4 hours
+- Average office working scenario – eco mode, apps and web = 8w : up to 5 hours

 - Gaming and other high-performance activities = 20-25W drain = 1.5 – 2 hours

-Our battery was showing a full capacity of 36.4Wh ; slightly under the 37.7Wh theoretical capacity.
+Our battery was showing a full capacity of 43.4Wh ; Which is 7% under the 46.4Wh theoretical capacity.
 [Info from CPUID Hardware Monitor]

 We saw no stability issues during the one-week test period and haven’t detected any weak points in the build quality.